mcollina/autocannon/README.md

   -T/--title TITLE
         The title to place in the results for identification.
   -b/--body BODY
         The body of the request.
-This option needs to be used with the '-H/--headers' option -i/--input FILE
+	Note: This option needs to be used with the '-H/--headers' option in some frameworks -i/--input FILE
         The body of the request.
 See '-b/body' for more details.
   -H/--headers K=V